Language

 Which test method is most accurate?

 The Cooper test and beep test are the most widely validated field tests.
-Race results using the VDOT formula are also highly reliable for trained runners.
-The heart rate method is the least precise but requires no physical test.
+Race results via the VDOT formula are also reliable for trained runners.
+The heart rate method is the least precise but needs no physical test, so it is handy for a quick baseline.

-Gold Standard: True VO2 max can only be measured in a laboratory with gas analysis equipment.
-Field test estimates typically fall within 5-10% of lab-measured values.
+True VO2 max can only be measured in a laboratory with gas-analysis equipment.
+Field-test estimates like the Cooper test typically land within about 5–10% of the lab value, which is close enough to track fitness changes and compare yourself to age norms.

 How can I improve my VO2 max?